CVE-2018-6343

 01 // Technical Summary

-Proxygen, a Facebook-developed HTTP/2 proxy library, is vulnerable to a Denial of Service (DoS) attack.
-This vulnerability, triggered by a crafted Certificate/CertificateRequest HTTP/2 frame over a TLS 1.3 connection, allows attackers to crash the service by dereferencing a null pointer, rendering the service unavailable.
+Proxygen, a Facebook-developed HTTP and TLS library, is vulnerable to a denial-of-service (DoS) attack.
+By sending a crafted HTTP/2 frame over a TLS 1.3 connection, an attacker can trigger a crash due to a null pointer dereference, rendering the service unavailable.
+This vulnerability impacts versions released between late October and mid-November 2018.

 02 // Vulnerability Mechanism

-Step 1: Connection Establishment: The attacker establishes a TLS 1.3 connection to a server utilizing Proxygen.
+Step 1: Connection Establishment: The attacker establishes a TLS 1.3 connection with a server using Proxygen.

-Step 3: Frame Processing: The Proxygen library receives and begins to process the malicious frame.
+Step 4: Vulnerability Trigger: The Proxygen library attempts to process the frame.

-Step 4: Authentication Manager Dereference: The code attempts to use the secondary authentication manager without first checking if it's initialized.
+Step 5: Null Dereference: The code attempts to use a secondary authentication manager without validating its existence, leading to a null pointer dereference.

 03 // Deep Technical Analysis